ProbablyClem/rtrTranslator/readme.md

 Commands :
 - view [path]
-    Will show you evry txt files in the folder in argument.
+    Will show you every txt files in the folder in argument.
 (Current folder by default)
 - create [path] [filename]
     Will create a new file with every .rs files in the folder.
 The name will be called [filename].txt (default name "origin") (Current folder by default)
 - quit